Zarathrusta: Gameplay

 The gameplay of Zarathrusta is similar to that in the original game Thrust, where the player controls a small spaceship that is constantly subject to gravity and the craft's inertia.
 The player has to rotate the spaceship, fire its weapons and thrust its engines to carefully navigate the planet's cavernous landscapes, retrieve the Klystron pod and escape to the orbiting mothership.

 The Empire has various defence mechanisms on the surface of the planets.
 Some of them shoot at the player's spaceship or try to divert its course, whereas some merely block the spaceship's path.
 The player's craft is armed with a plasma bolt cannon which can be used to destroy some of these defence mechanisms.
 There's also a powerful laser scanning device which can be helpful against groups of enemies or obstacles.
 Rotating the ship while activating the laser will destroy any objects in the vicinity.
 The drawback is that using the laser consumes a lot of fuel.

 If the player's spaceship is hit by enemy fire, or crashes into the terrain, it will explode.
 Players are given a force field to protect themselves from enemy bullets and collisions with the surrounding scenery.
 The force field is manually-operated and its activation requires fuel.
 There's also a tractor beam which can be used when hovering just above the object the player wishes to beam.
 The player can use the tractor beam to grab the Klystron pods, but also to absorb energy from alien inhabitants and fuel tanks which are scattered around each planet.

 During the course of the game, players will encounter three different types of Klystron pods (Standard, Hydrogen and Basket), all found atop a tall plinth somewhere on the surface of the planet.
 Each type has its own characteristics and behaves differently as the player attempts to grab it and transport it away from the planet.
 Zarathrusta features 53 planets in total along with a password system allowing players to start the game from any level they want.
 The landscapes of the planets vary from over-vegetated jungle areas, through mechanized zones, to icy wastes.
 Certain planets have stronger gravitational pull while others have heavy defense systems, there are also levels where the gravity is reversed pulling the player's ship upwards.

 Each planet has a reactor which provides power to its defenses.
 If the player shoots the reactor, the whole planet will flash and everything will be frozen until the damage can be repaired.
 The heavier the damage, the longer the repairs will take.
 If repeatedly shot, the reactor will become unstable and the player will have a limited time to escape from the planet's surface, with or without the Klystron pod.
-A successful escape with the Klystron pod is rewarded with 10,000 bonus points.
-However, if the player fails to escape within the allotted time, the walls will start exploding followed by total meltdown.
+A successful escape with the Klystron pod is rewarded with 10,000 bonus points, but if the player fails to escape within the allotted time, the walls will start exploding followed by total meltdown.